-- 3 cups flour
+- 3 cups of flour

-- 2 teaspoons yeast
+- 2 tsp yeast

-- 1 teaspoon salt
+- 1 tsp salt

 - 1 1/4 c warm water

-- vegetable oil, for frying
+- vegetable oil for frying

-- sugar, for coating
+- sugar for dusting

+- 1. In a small bowl dissolve the yeast in the warm water.
 In a large bowl mix the flour and salt.
 Add the water and yeast mixture, and stir vigorously with your hand or a spoon until smooth.
 The dough should be too sticky to knead or shape.

-Cover the bowl, and leave the dough to rise for three to four hours, until double or triple in bulk.In a wide pot heat at least an inch of vegetable oil until hot.
-Fill another bowl with water and set to the side.
+- 2. Cover the bowl, and leave the dough to rise for one to two hours, until double or triple in bulk.In a wide pot heat at least an inch of vegetable oil until hot.

+- 3. Fill another bowl with water and set to the side.
 You should have three bowls ready.
 One with your dough, one with water, and a third with sugar.

 Be a part of the MarocMama family!